ag-sc/grammar-rules/README.md

 # QueGG-Parser
-The project creates QA system given a lemon lexica or Csv file (contains information Syntactic Frame such NounPPframe, TransitiveFrame, etc. )
+The Parser takes a natural language question as input and returns the SPARQL query.

-go to director:
+go to directory:

 ````installation
 mvn clean package